 1. Your market

-If you’re just starting out with no personal brand, no reputation and no audience, this is the MOST IMPORTANT part of a productized services business.
-Or any business for that matter.
+If you’re just starting out with no personal brand, no reputation and no audience, this is the most important part of a productized business.

-So decide who’s in your target market and how you’re going to reach them BEFORE you even think about creating a service offering.
+Decide who’s in your target market and how you’re going to reach them before you even think about creating a service offering.

 Pro tip: if your definition of target audience has the word “anyone” in it, it’s probably not specific enough.

-Also, it’s not just WHO you’re targeting but also HOW you’re going to reach them.
-Whether it’s SEO, content marketing, social media, forums, cold calls, even paid advertising if you can make it work.
+Also, it’s not just who you’re targeting, but also how you’re going to reach them.
+Whether it’s SEO, content marketing, social media, forums, cold calls, or paid advertising.

 2. Your services

-Otherwise you’ll need to do some research.
-Either by speaking to people in your target market directly, or by looking at services they’re already buying.
+Otherwise, you’ll need to do research, either by speaking to people in your target market directly, or by looking at services they’re already buying.